allabux21/gwright99.github.io/flask-blueprint/index.md

 ### Project Goals

 By working on this project, I hope to accomplish the following:
-1. Settle on a development environment that:
+1. Settle on a development environment that: 1.
          i.
-Removes the aggravation of Python development in a Windows environment. ii.
-Allows me to work locally but can migrate to the cloud effortlessly.
+Removes the aggravation of Python development in a Windows environment. i. ii.
+Allows me to work locally but can migrate to the cloud effortlessly. ii.

 2. Establish a project template that:
   i.
 Has its dependencies isolated from other projects on the system.